redcanaryco/public-research/technique_prevalence/README.md

   # a link to more information about the technique, most often at `attack.mitre.org`
   link: https://attack.mitre.org/techniques/T1055

-  # the publicly unique technique identifier
+  # the public, unique technique identifier
   technique_identifier: T1055

   # the source of the technique, either `mitre_attack` or `red_canary` (used for internal